ToastedOven/CustomEmotesAPI/README.md

 `CustomEmotesAPI.ImportArmature(bodyPrefab, underskeleton)`
 Underskeleton is a copy of the bodyPrefab which is setup as a humanoid skeleton

+- https://youtu.be/c_G3G4RzCFA        a walkthrough of importing a bodyprefab into game.
+All vanilla survivors are already imported, this is for modded characters

 ## AddCustomAnimation Params
             AnimationClip animationClip                     //Default animation